 Kim is a Certified Financial Planner™ professional and earned her MBA from Duke University’s Fuqua School of Business after receiving a B.S. in Finance from Virginia Tech.
 Past employers include Mars, Inc. and Potomac Electric Power.

-Kim was recognized by Washingtonian magazine as a Top Fee-Only Financial Planner1 (2019, 2018, 2016, 2014, and 2012) and listed as one of Northern Virginia Magazine’s Top Financial Professionals2 (2019, 2018, 2017, 2016, 2014, 2013, 2012, and 2011).
-She was also recognized by Five Star Professional as a Five Star Wealth Manager3 (2019, 2018, 2016, 2015).
+Kim was recognized by Washingtonian magazine as a Top Fee-Only Financial Planner1 (2019) and listed as one of Northern Virginia Magazine’s Top Financial Professionals2 (2019).
+She was also recognized by Five Star Professional as a Five Star Wealth Manager3 (2019).
 West Financial Services was one of 24 firms to receive Investment News’ Best Practices Award4 in October 2015.
 In April 2018, West Financial Services was honored with the Above and Beyond Award5 presented by Employer Support of the Guard and Reserve (a Department of Defense program) State Committees to recognize employers at the local level who have gone above and beyond the legal requirements of the Uniformed Services Employment and Reemployment Rights Act.
-West Financial Services was named a Best Place to Work For Financial Advisers6 by InvestmentNews in April 2019 based on workplace policies and practices, and satisfaction surveys that measure the employee experience.
+West Financial Services was named a Best Place to Work For Financial Advisers6 by InvestmentNews in April 2020 based on workplace policies and practices, and satisfaction surveys that measure the employee experience.

 Kim belongs to the Financial Planning Association (FPA), National Association of Personal Financial Advisors (NAPFA), National Association for Female Executives, American Association of University Women (AAUW), Porsche Club of America and the Experimental Aircraft Association.
 Kim enjoys international travel, car racing, hiking, tennis, volunteering and spending time with her family and friends.